FMLA Leave Request Form

 Employee Information

-This section identifies the employee and their work context so HR can match the request to the right record and supervisor.
+This section identifies the employee and their work context so HR can match the request to the correct record and manager.

 - Department